isomerpages/moe-mayflowersec/_parents/Parent Support Group.md

 Partnerships Committee
 ----------------------

-**Objective:** To forge meaningful partnerships with stakeholders for the advancement of the Mayflower's Promise
+**Objective:**&nbsp;To forge meaningful partnerships with stakeholders for the advancement of the Mayflower's Promise

 | Advisor 	| Mr Prashant Jayapragas (Vice Principal) 	|
 |:---:	|:---:	|